sinankalkan/CENG501-Spring2021/project_AtaUzel/README.md

 The file "scaling.py" includes a function that is necessary to scale the objects to the desired sizes.

-"textures" and "selected textures" folders include the textures for the ground and the objects respectively.
+"textures" and "selected textures" folders include the texture for the ground and the textures for the objects respectively.

 "reactor_description" folder includes the 3D models and urdf definition of the robotic manipulator.